A new alliance aims to ensure that the booming demand for batteries supports sustainable development.

 The Alliance connects leading businesses from the entire battery value chain, with governments, international organizations and NGOs to develop an action plan to achieve the battery value chain needed to power sustainable development.
 Under the Alliance framework businesses from diverse sectors including technology, mining, electronics, automotive and energy engage directly with international organizations and NGOs including UNICEF, OECD and the World Bank.

-This System Initiative aims to accelerate development of the policies, private-sector action and public-private cooperation required to achieve a sustainable, affordable, secure and inclusive energy future, which is essential for economic and social development.
+This Platform aims to accelerate development of the policies, private-sector action and public-private cooperation required to achieve a sustainable, affordable, secure and inclusive energy future, which is essential for economic and social development.

-The System Initiative on the Future of Mobility provides a platform for business leaders to partner with policy-makers to overcome the persistent challenges in transportation, such as pollution, congestion and security.
-The System Initiative aims for a future in which mobility helps all people access healthcare, education, jobs, markets and goods, social interaction and culture.
+The Platform on Shaping the Future of Mobility enables business leaders to partner with policy-makers to overcome the persistent challenges in transportation, such as pollution, congestion and security.
+The Platform aims for a future in which mobility helps all people access healthcare, education, jobs, markets and goods, social interaction and culture.

 The World Economic Forum is inviting members and partners to join the Global Battery Alliance.
 This global collaboration platform will catalyse and accelerate action towards a socially responsible, environmentally sustainable and innovative battery value chain to power the Fourth Industrial Revolution.